 The Bottom Line

 Once you know the culprit, you can fix it!
 And in the meantime: lube, lube, lube.
-No one should have to experience the discomfort of a dry vagina when there are so many personal lubricant options on the market.
+No one should have to experience the discomfort of a dry vagina when there are so many options available.